lamini-ai/lamini-examples/rag.md

      2/1/2023, we invested in company B...
      ...

-     Using the information above answer the following: Have we invested in any generative AI companies in the past year?
+     Have we invested in any generative AI companies in 2023?
      ```
 3. ✨ Generation - Generate a well-informed response for the prompt from step 2.
 Ex:
    - ```